 What is the Marine Conservation Society?

 The Marine Conservation Society is an organisation that sees scientists, campaigners and volunteers from across a broad range of backgrounds coming together to help secure a more sustainable future for our seas.
-With a wide range of campaigns including reducing litter from the source, preventing microfibres from entering the sea, and saving our seagrass – an essential underwater species that absorbs CO2 – the educational messages that the Marine Conservation Society shares are essential, and we’re proud to support the charity by spreading the word.
+With a wide range of campaigns including reducing litter from the source, preventing microfibres from entering the sea, and saving our seagrass and kelp – essential underwater species that absorb CO2 – the educational messages that the Marine Conservation Society shares are essential, and we’re proud to support the charity by spreading the word.

 What is our commitment to the Marine Conservation Society?